glidestyle/Styles/README.md

 ### Projects
 Online Event Management System
-This project developed an online event management system using HTML and CSS, enabling users to efficiently book halls online and access past event reports.
-It’s designed for administrators, vendors, and customers.

 Online To-Do List
-This project developed a simple online to-do list where users can add, edit, and delete tasks, organize them by priority, and mark them as complete.
-Built with HTML, CSS, and basic JavaScript.

 ### Certification / Activities
 Freelancing Certification (DigiSkills, 2022): Developed expertise in digital marketing, content writing, and project management.